-Such prayer is often offered in the present day, when Christians have been wrought up to such a pitch of importunity and such a holy boldness, that afterwards, when they looked back upon it, they were frightened and amazed at themselves, to think they should dare to exercise such importunity with God.
+Prevailing prayer is often offered in the present day, when Christians have been wrought up to such a pitch of importunity and such a holy boldness afterwards when they looked back upon it, they were frightened and amazed at themselves, to think they should have dared to exercise such importunity with God.
 And yet these prayers have prevailed, and obtained the blessing.
-And many of these persons, that I am acquainted with, are among the holiest persons I know in the world.
+And many of these persons, with whom I am acquainted, are among the holiest persons I know in the world